rytvee/ball-and-paddle/README.md

 # Ball and Paddle Game
-A simple and elegant Ball-and-Paddle browser game built with plain HTML, CSS, and JavaScript—perfect for testing game logic, animation, and user interaction fundamentals.
+A simple and elegant Ball-and-Paddle browser game built with plain HTML, CSS, and JavaScript.

 ## 🚀 Live Demo
 Play it here: